Student-Focused Events

 - Take time to sleuth out who is the leader of the project and their background.
 You may want to email the person to ask more about the position before you apply, as this will give you a sense of whether the position is suitable, the supervisor’s personality and demonstrate your interest in the position.
 However, do not harass the leader with emails or calls – one email is enough

-- Contact hiring manager to make sure your application materials were received
+- Contact the hiring manager to make sure your application materials were received

 Resources: